SiyaBhele/zula2/README.md

 5.  **Update `db.php`**: Edit the `includes/db.php` file with your hosting provider's database credentials (host, db name, user, pass).
 6.  **Access**: Your website should now be accessible via your hosting domain.

-## Screenshots to Capture for Submission

-Ensure all screenshots clearly demonstrate the responsive design and functionality of each page.